Types of Classes

 Who can participate?

-You do not have to live in Pennsylvania to take part.
-These classes, as in the past, are only available to homeschooled students – full-time public and private ‘brick and mortar’ school students, as well as Pennsylvania public cyber-charter school students, are not eligible to participate.
+You do not have to live in Pennsylvania to take part in our classes.
+Our full-year AP Online and Honors classes, as in the past, are only available to homeschooled students – full-time public and private ‘brick and mortar’ school students, as well as Pennsylvania public cyber-charter school students, are not eligible to participate.
 We fully realize that a growing number of homeschool students may take part-time coursework at a local public or private school or college, or have oversight from a homeschool program such as Mother of Divine Grace School, Clonlara School, or a private school set up to help homeschoolers (this option is often used in California).
-If you have a question about your student's status and eligibility, please send us an email at email@example.com .
+If you have a question about your student's status and eligibility, please send us an email at email@example.com.

 How do students apply?

-Registration is now open for the 2016-2017 school year.
+Registration is now open for the 2022-2023 school year, for both our Summer Enrichment Online classes, and for our AP Online and Honors classes (tuition payments can be made online for our *school-year* classes starting on March 1, 2022-- the online store will be updated for all summer classes by February 5, 2022).
 Courses accept students based on rolling admission, so some will fill up as soon as May or June, while others may accept students up through the start of the school year.
-To apply for courses, apply directly through each individual teacher by following the directions in the course description; admittance requirements for each course varies.
+To apply for AP Online or Honors courses, apply directly through each individual teacher by following the directions in the course description; admittance requirements for each course varies.
 Once a student has been accepted into a course, the student should submit payment for the course through our secure online store, or via check (we also have a payment plan).
+NOTE: a couple of classes do *not* have a specific application-- if you meet the criteria set by the teacher, just pay tuition and you're in.

 How do our students do on the AP exams?